john-ssebandeke/john-ssebandeke.github.io/_pages/about.md

   - /about.html
 ---

-I'm a post-doctoral researcher at the Max Planck Institute for Meteorology in Hamburg, Germany
+I'm a post-doctoral researcher at the Max Planck Institute for Meteorology (Hamburg, Germany)

 ## Research interests